Web and Digital

 - What is the point of this site/page?

-- Who do you want to visit it?
+- Whom do you want to visit it?

 - What should they do/know before leaving?

 Once you have basic answers for these three questions you can begin delving deeper into them to structure your content.
 You don’t want to overwhelm your audience, so at this point you should be liberal with excising content that is overly complex or not related to the top-level questions.

 You should ask yourself these questions for every new page on your site.
-Some pages will be self-explanatory and will not require as much deep work (i.e. a “Contact Us” page) while others may require more in-depth discussion.
+Some pages will be self-explanatory and will not require as much deep work (e.g., a “Contact Us” page), while others may require more in-depth discussion.

 One practical way of organizing content is a Word document with an outline structure for your site map.
 Don’t start writing anything until you have the structure of the site completely worked out.

-Some questions you would want to ask yourself at this stage:
+Some questions you should ask yourself at this stage:

 (Some combinations of the examples below are fine, but you should not be trying to do all of these at once on every page.)